Buddies in Bad Times: 2006–2007

-The company's 2006–2007 season, dubbed ArtSexy2, was an experiment in structure, development and presentation.
-Instead of full-scale productions, the company instead presented a series of works-in-development, which allowed the audience a unique opportunity to see artists developing non-linear work in workshop settings.
-Most of the presentations were only two or three performances long and the season was divided into three "waves" of development, each around a core theme: Wave One - The Creator/Performer; Wave Two - Audience Relocation (anchored around the presentation of Mammalian Diving Reflex's Diplomatic Immunities); and Wave Three - Art & Sex (which included a presentation by porn activist/performance artist Annie Sprinkle; and Gilbert's play Will The Real JT Leroy Please Stand Up).
+The company's 2006–2007 season, dubbed ArtSexy2, was experimental in structure, development, and presentation.
+Instead of full-scale productions, the company instead presented a series of works-in-development, which allowed the audience an opportunity to see artists developing non-linear work in workshop settings.
+Most of the presentations were only two or three performances long and the season was divided into three "waves" of development, each around a core theme: Wave One, The Creator/Performer; Wave Two, Audience Relocation (anchored around the presentation of Mammalian Diving Reflex's Diplomatic Immunities); and Wave Three, Art & Sex (which included a presentation by performance artist Annie Sprinkle and Sky Gilbert's play Will The Real JT Leroy Please Stand Up).

-The season also included Keith Cole's sprinkler tap-dance from Mine in Wave One; Emergency Exit's moody forest of headphones as part of their installation, the evening news; and the Scandelles' Neon Nightz, an exploration of the relationship between strip clubs and the Church in Montreal in the 1990s.
-Also developing work in ArtSexy2 were Edwige Jean-Pierre, Andrew Kushnir, Nathalie Claude, Small Wooden Shoe, Ed Roy, Kids on TV, Mikiki, 2boys.tv and One Reed Theatre.
+The season also included Keith Cole's sprinkler tap-dance from Mine in Wave One; Emergency Exit's moody forest of headphones as part of their installation the evening news; and the Scandelles' Neon Nightz, an exploration of the relationship between strip clubs and the Church in Montreal in the 1990s.
+Also developing work in ArtSexy2 were Edwige Jean-Pierre, Andrew Kushnir, Nathalie Claude, Small Wooden Shoe, Edward Roy, Kids on TV, Mikiki, 2boys.tv, and One Reed Theatre.

-This schedule was anchored by Necessary Angel's Dora award-winning production of Insomnia and the farewell season of one of Toronto's most challenging companies, da da kamera, which staged three solo shows, directed by Daniel Brooks and performed for the last time by core artist Daniel MacIvor.
-Here Lies Henry, Monster and House proved to be some of the most successful runs in Buddies' history.
+This schedule was anchored by Necessary Angel's Dora Award-winning production of Insomnia and the farewell season of the da da kamera theatre company, which staged three solo shows directed by Daniel Brooks and performed by Daniel MacIvor.
+Here Lies Henry, Monster, and House had some of the most successful runs in Buddies' history.

 2007–2008

 The 2007–2008 season, Guilty Pleasures, offered an array of performance styles.

 ArtHouse Cabaret, a modern queer vaudeville conceived and directed by Jim LeFrancois and David Oiye, opened the 2007–2008 season.
-The set design for this multidisciplinary production completely transformed the theatre, and featured Keith Cole as the omniscient MC, burlesque from The Scandelles, Shane MacKinnon (the Beefcake Boys) and Stephen Lawson and Aaron Pollard (2Boys.tv of Montreal).
+The set design for this multidisciplinary production transformed the theatre, and featured Keith Cole as the omniscient MC, burlesque from The Scandelles, Shane MacKinnon, and 2boys.tv.
 ArtHouse Cabaret won Outstanding New Musical at the 2008 Dora Mavor Moore Awards.

-The 07-08 line-up also included a large-scale burlesque from The Scandelles (Who's Your DaDa?), a new musical from Sky Gilbert (Happy), an ultra-sexy modern dance programme (Art Fag), and the return of Hardworkin' Homosexuals' Cheap Queers.
+The 2007–2008 line-up also included a large-scale burlesque from The Scandelles (Who's Your DaDa?), a new musical from Sky Gilbert (Happy), a modern dance programme (Art Fag), and the return of Hardworkin' Homosexuals' Cheap Queers.